 The rule_array_count parameter is a pointer to an integer variable containing the number of elements in the rule_array variable.
-The value must be zero, one, or two for this verb.
+The value must be 0, 1, or 2 for this verb.

 The rule_array parameter is a pointer to a string variable containing an array of keywords.
-The keywords are eight bytes in length, and must be left-justified and padded on the right with space characters.
+The keywords are 8 bytes in length and must be left-aligned and padded on the right with space characters.
 The rule_array keywords are shown below:

-Figure 5-10.
-Control_Vector_Translate Rule_Array Keywords Keyword Meaning Parity adjustment (c one, optional) ADJUST Ensures that all target-key bytes have odd parity.
+Keyword Meaning Parity adjustment (one, optional) ADJUST Ensures that all target-key bytes have odd parity.
 This is the default.
 NOADJUST Prevents the parity of the target key from being altered.
-Key portion (one, op otional) LEFT Causes an 8-byte source key, or the left half of a 16-byte source key, to be processed with the result placed into both halves of the target key.
+Key portion (one, optional) LEFT Causes an 8-byte source key, or the left half of a 16-byte source key, to be processed with the result placed into both halves of the target key.
 This is the default.
 RIGHT Causes the right half of a 16-byte source key to be processed with the result placed into only the right half of the target key.
-The left half of the target key is unchanged. вотн Causes both halves of a 16-byte source key to be processed with the result placed into corresponding halves of the target key.
+The left half of the target key is unchanged. ВОТН Causes both halves of a 16-byte source key to be processed with the result placed into corresponding halves of the target key.
 When you use the BOTH keyword, the mask array must be able to validate the translation of both halves.
 SINGLE Causes the left half of the source key to be processed with the result placed into only the left half of the target.
 The right half of the target key is unchanged.